Death and state funeral of George VI

 On 6 February 1952, George VI, King of the United Kingdom, died at the age of 56, at Sandringham House, after a prolonged cancer.
 His state funeral took place on 15 February 1952.
 He was succeeded by his daughter Queen Elizabeth II.
 (Note: Legally, Elizabeth was only heir presumptive under the then-operating system of male-preference primogeniture, and could have been superseded in the line of succession by a younger brother including one born after the death of George VI.
 However, the government and courtiers had long discounted the possibility of the Queen becoming pregnant again, and consequentially treated their eldest daughter as the de facto heir apparent for several years prior to the King's demise.)
 George VI's coffin lay in St Mary Magdalene Church, Sandringham, until 11 February when it was carried, in procession, to the nearby Wolferton railway station.
 The coffin was carried by train to London King's Cross railway station where another formal procession carried it to Westminster Hall where the king lay in state for three days.
 Some 304,000 people passed through Westminster Hall with queues up to 4 mi forming.

 George VI's funeral began with another formal procession to Paddington Station, the coffin being carried on a gun carriage hauled by Royal Navy seamen, as is traditional at the funerals of British sovereigns.
-The procession was accompanied by Elizabeth II, George VI's widow Queen Elizabeth (now the Queen Mother), Princess Margaret and four royal dukes: Philip, Duke of Edinburgh, Prince Henry, Duke of Gloucester, Prince Edward, Duke of Windsor, and Prince Edward, Duke of Kent.
+The procession was accompanied by Elizabeth II, George VI's widow Queen Elizabeth The Queen Mother, Princess Margaret and four royal dukes: Philip, Duke of Edinburgh, Prince Henry, Duke of Gloucester, Prince Edward, Duke of Windsor, and Prince Edward, Duke of Kent.
 Numerous foreign monarchs and other representatives also attended.
 On arrival at Paddington the coffin was loaded onto a train for the journey to Windsor.
 Another procession carried the coffin through the town to St George's Chapel in Windsor Castle where a service was held and the king interred in the royal vault.

 The procession was the first of a British monarch to be broadcast on television and may have led to the start of a mass purchase of television sets.
-The king's body was relocated to the newly built King George VI Memorial Chapel at St George's in 1969 and was joined there by the body of his wife Queen Elizabeth, and the ashes of his daughter Princess Margaret, who died in March 2002 and February 2002 respectively.
+The king's body was relocated to the newly built King George VI Memorial Chapel, part of St George's Chapel, in 1969 and was joined there by the body of his wife Queen Elizabeth, and the ashes of his daughter Princess Margaret, who died in March 2002 and February 2002 respectively.
 In September 2022, following the death of his daughter, Queen Elizabeth II and her husband Prince Philip, who had died in April 2021, were interred alongside them in the Chapel.
-A change in the ledger stone following Elizabeth and Philip's interment was also made.
+There was also a change in the inscription on the ledger stone following the interment of Elizabeth and Philip.